0CyberNetiK0/AstroList/README.md

 # AstroList

 Simple whitelist script that utilizes a discord bot and database to manage whitelisting of your users.
+It uses discord ids btw to check if a user is whitelisted

 ## How to install?